ryanaspire/everfiler/README.md

 ## General Notes
 - I'm a scripting novice.
 This is the result of **days** of googling + trial and error.
-- Can be used with Hazel and/or Automator
+- Designed to be used with Hazel (http://www.noodlesoft.com/hazel.php) and/or Apple's Automator
 - Mutt is used to send from Gmail to avoid ISP issues with port 25
 - Credit to James Berry for Tag utility (https://github.com/jdberry)